rvajustin/c-sharp-9/README.md

 Records are a brand-new reference type that use member-based value checking for equality and are immutable.
 Records and read-only structs differ in how they’re allocated (heap vs. stack).

 ### Records can be described in a couple ways.
-I hope you like sugar!  *Oh, and that new property accessor is called the init-only setter accessor; writes are restricted to initialization only.
-See more in [other details](#other-details).*
+I hope you like sugar!
 ```csharp
 // the following two declarations are the exact same
 // verbose, verbose, verbose